 A feature called WAAS (Wide Area Augmentation System) can increase accuracy from about 10 meters to within 3 most of the time in North America; In Europe a similar system exists called EGNOS.
 Location satellites, however accurate, are not for communications.
-The ability to use satellite comms networks like Iridium is a whole different tech (see our separate guide to satellite phones).
+The ability to use satellite comms networks like Iridium is a whole different tech (see our separate guide to the best satellite phones(opens in new tab)).

 A crucial feature for many is map storage; some kind of internal memory which might come with regional mapping can be augmented by downloading more maps via a connection, or you might be able to bolster the storage with an SD card.
 Most devices only feature maps for the country or continent they are purchased in by default - and additional maps have to be bought and downloaded.